FMInference/FlexiGen/README.md

 ### How to set the offloading strategy and `--percent`?
 We will release an automatic policy optimizer later, but now you have to manually try a few strategies.
 The idea of high-throughput generation is to offload parameters and attention cache as much as possible to the CPU and disk if necessary.
-You can see the reference startegies in our benchmark [here](https://github.com/FMInference/FlexGen/blob/9d092d848f106cd9eaf305c12ef3590f7bcb0277/benchmark/flexgen/bench_suite.py#L39-L79).
+You can see the reference strategies in our benchmark [here](https://github.com/FMInference/FlexGen/blob/9d092d848f106cd9eaf305c12ef3590f7bcb0277/benchmark/flexgen/bench_suite.py#L39-L79).
 To avoid out-of-memory, you can tune the `--percent` of offload more tensors to the CPU and disk.

 ## Scaling to Distributed GPUs